shalabop/NFTSF_test/README.md

 # NFTSF minimal repo

-A minimal, paper-ready copy of the NFTSF (Normalizing Flow Time Series Forecasting) pipeline: one training example, one test/eval example, and a single unified codepath that automatically picks the encoder or non-encoder architecture based on context length.
+Minimal NFTSF (Normalizing Flow Time Series Forecasting) pipeline: one training example, one test/eval example, and a single unified codepath that automatically picks the encoder or non-encoder architecture based on context length.
 No sweep scripts, no